buraksocial/IgnisDB/README.md

 ### 🗺️ What's Next?
 (The New Roadmap)

-This project is always a work in progress!
+This project is always a work in progress\!
 We've completed the initial roadmap and now have our sights set on even more advanced features.
-These are great starting points if you want to contribute!
+These are great starting points if you want to contribute\!

--   [ ] **Build a Benchmarking Tool:** Create a separate script to measure the server's performance (ops/sec) for various commands to see how our changes impact speed.
+  * [ ] **Build a Benchmarking Tool:** Create a separate script to measure the server's performance (ops/sec) for various commands to see how our changes impact speed.
--   [ ] **Add More Data Structures (e.g., Sets):** Implement the Set data structure with commands like `SADD`, `SMEMBERS`, and `SISMEMBER` for handling unique, unordered collections.
+  * [ ] **Add More Data Structures (e.g., Sets):** Implement the Set data structure with commands like `SADD`, `SMEMBERS`, and `SISMEMBER` for handling unique, unordered collections.
--   [ ] **Implement a Pub/Sub System:** Add `PUBLISH` and `SUBSCRIBE` commands to allow for real-time, channel-based messaging patterns, turning IgnisDB into a message broker.
+  * [ ] **Implement a Pub/Sub System:** Add `PUBLISH` and `SUBSCRIBE` commands to allow for real-time, channel-based messaging patterns, turning IgnisDB into a message broker.
--   [ ] **Add Security with Authentication:** Introduce an `AUTH <password>` command to require clients to authenticate before executing other commands.
+  * [ ] **Add Security with Authentication:** Introduce an `AUTH <password>` command to require clients to authenticate before executing other commands.
--   [ ] **Implement AOF Compaction/Rewrite:** Add a mechanism to intelligently rewrite the Append-Only File to keep its size manageable over time without losing data.
+  * [ ] **Implement AOF Compaction/Rewrite:** Add a mechanism to intelligently rewrite the Append-Only File to keep its size manageable over time without losing data.
--   [ ] **Improve Replication:** Make the replication system more robust with features like Partial Resynchronization (PSYNC) and better error handling during network splits.
+  * [ ] **Improve Replication:** Make the replication system more robust with features like Partial Resynchronization (PSYNC) and better error handling during network splits.

 ### 🤝 Want to Help Out?

-Yes, please!
+Yes, please\!
 Contributions are always welcome and are the best way to make this project even better.
 Feel free to open an issue to chat about an idea or just submit a pull request.
-No contribution is too small—even fixing a typo in the documentation is a huge help!
+No contribution is too small—even fixing a typo in the documentation is a huge help\!

-A great place to start is our [Issues tab](https://github.com/buraksocial/IgnisDB/issues)—look for anything with the `good first issue` label!
+A great place to start is our [Issues tab](https://github.com/buraksocial/IgnisDB/issues)—look for anything with the `good first issue` label\!

 1. Fork the project.
 2. Create a new branch (`git checkout -b feature/my-cool-idea`).